candera/podcastifier/README.md

 ```

 The `:sounds` entry is itself a map of keywords to values and defines
-the individual sounds that are processed by podcastifier.
+the individual sounds that are processed by Podcastifier.
 If the
-value of an `:sounds` entry is a string, podcastifier will read the
+value of an `:sounds` entry is a string, Podcastifier will read the
 file specified by the string.
 So if you have this:

 ````edn